 The Helen Sheridan Memorial Scholar position was created with a generous bequest to the Economics Department from Mildred S. Barber '43 to honor her aunt, Helen Sheridan.
 The Sheridan Scholar is normally appointed for three years and engages in a combination of teaching and research connected to his/her area of specialty.

-Stephen Resnick, UMass Amherst economics professor emeritus begins his term as the Helen Sheridan Memorial Scholar in fall 2011.
-During his three year appointment he will engage in two research projects.
+Stephen Resnick, UMass Amherst economics professor emeritus served as the Helen Sheridan Memorial Scholar from fall 2011 until his death in January 2013.

 James R. Crotty

 James R. Crotty, UMass Amherst economics professor emeritus, served as the first Helen Sheridan Memorial Scholar from 2007 until 2011.
 During this time Crotty wrote several papers explaining the underlying causes of the financial crisis and has offered ideas on how to re-regulate financial markets to avoid future disaster.

 Crotty and his colleague, Gerald Epstein, are the recipients a grant from the Institute for New Economic Thinking (INET).
 Their project, How Big is Too Big?
 What Should Finance Do and How Much Should It Be Cut Down to Size?, will attempt to identify the socially desirable size and character of the financial system.

 On April 15, 2011, Professor Crotty presented the first Helen Sheridan Memorial Lecture titled, The Battle Over Austerity: What Caused the Fiscal Crisis and Who Should Pay?